 Pacerpoles are very popular in the UK and Europe, particularly among long distance hikers and hill walkers, but are virtually unknown in the US because you can only buy them online from Pacerpole directly.
 I got exposed to them because many of my English and Scottish hiking friends use them religiously.
 I decided to give them a try myself and became an instant convert.

 I thought I’d elaborate on the reasons why in this post because they’ve had such a monumental impact on my hiking experience.
-For a comprehensive technical product review of Pacerpole’s aluminum and new carbon fiber poles, I’ll direct you to Nielsen Brown’s recent Pacerpole review which is very thorough and complete.
-Below, I focus more my experience using these trekking poles and some of the health and postural benefits they’ve provided me.
+Below, I focus on my experience using these trekking poles and some of the health and postural benefits they’ve provided me.

 When I started testing Pacerpoles in 2011, I had no idea that they would completely transform my day hiking and backpacking experience.
 I jokingly call them Posture Poles because they have completely changed the mechanics of my stride and postural alignment, making it more efficient, and eliminating a chronic ailment I’d previously resigned myself to suffer from for the rest of my life.